Mqtt Plugin

 Plugin Overview

-mqtt_plugin is a network transmission plugin implemented based on the MQTT protocol.
+mqtt_plugin is a network transport plugin implemented based on the mqtt protocol.
 This plugin provides the following components:

 mqtt